AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_account.html.markdown

 * `aws_secret_key` - (Optional) AWS Secret Key (Required when aws_iam is "false" and when creating an account for AWS)
 * `aws_role_app` - (Optional) AWS App role ARN, this option is for UserConnect (Required when aws_iam is "true" and when creating an account for AWS).
 * `aws_role_ec2` - (Optional) AWS EC2 role ARN, this option is for UserConnect (Required when aws_iam is "true" and when creating an account for AWS).

+Note: Please make sure that the IAM roles/profiles have already been created before running this, if aws_iam="true".
+More information on the IAM roles is at https://docs.aviatrix.com/HowTos/iam_policies.html and https://docs.aviatrix.com/HowTos/HowTo_IAM_role.html